Memorable | One of the Best

 My daughter enjoyed a corn dog, and advised me the cornbread coating was slightly sweet and not at all greasy.
 My wife didn’t share her kraut dog with me, but said it may have been the best hot dog she ever ate.
 She does not usually even like hot dogs, so this was high praise.

 For side dishes we went with fried cauliflower (gotta get the kids some veggies) and cheese cubes.
 Both were very lightly battered and not overly greasy.
 The cheese cubes were really good-tasting, with a cheddar taste in each bite.
 I could see myself developing a serious addiction to these.

 While the hot dogs were outstanding, the real star for me was the root beer.
 It is made on-site and is very good.
 It comes served in a chilled glass mug, which I really like.
 I didn’t try the homemade cream soda, but will do so if and when I return.
 My kids had orange drink and grape drink, which reminded me of the kind I used to get at Woolworth’s when I was a kid, out of those glass coolers where the drink cascaded down the sides.

-Carlson’s is the kind of place that I was surprised to have never seen mentioned here before.
+Carlson’s Drive-In is the kind of place that I was surprised to have never seen mentioned here before.
 I often assume all these types of places have already been discovered by one of our dedicated Roadfood hunters.
 The fact I found no mention of it on this site made the quality of the place an even bigger surprise for me.
 Carlson’s is a genuine, old-style drive-in and this alone would make it worth a stop for me even if the food was just average, but I felt the food was fabulous, making it a must-stop if in the area.

 Located just off Interstate 94 and Route 421, it would be a good lunch stop if you are passing through.
 It is a small yellow building with awnings on either side, easily spotted on your left as you turn off Route 421.
 They are open from mid-February until mid-October for lunch and dinner.